 The remote onboarding team will also need to provide software specific to the employee’s position.

-Handling Video Meetings with Remote Employees
+How to Handle Video Meetings with Remote Employees

 Onboarding for remote employees should include scheduled group and individual meetings.
 This checklist of contacts should ensure that the new work-at-home employee meets all key individuals within the first few weeks on the job.